 What a Hardened M365 Configuration Looks Like

 MFA enforced for all users.
-Legacy authentication blocked.
-Conditional Access policies active.
+Legacy authentication blocked. active.
 Defender for Office 365 protections enabled.
 Audit logging on with sufficient retention.
-Device management through Intune ensuring only compliant devices access corporate data.
+Device management through ensuring only compliant devices access corporate data.

 How do I assess my current M365 security posture?

-The Microsoft Secure Score in the Defender portal provides a starting point.
+The in the Defender portal provides a starting point.
 A structured M365 security review by a qualified partner provides a more comprehensive and actionable picture, particularly covering the configuration areas Secure Score does not assess.